simplemindedbot/simplemindedbot/content/pages/about.md

 +++
-title = "About Simpleminded Robot" description = "Learn more about Scot Campbell, a Solution Consultant and the creator of Simpleminded Robot, where technology, AI, and Agile methodologies meet." keywords = ["Scot Campbell", "Simpleminded Robot", "Solution Consultant", "AI in business", "Agile methodologies", "project management", "data-driven insights", "generative AI", "Zola static site generator", "blog about AI", "technology blog", "Agile best practices"] author = "Scot Campbell" path = "about" categories = ["About", "Technology", "AI", "Agile"]
+title = "About SimplemindedBot" description = "Learn more about Scot Campbell, a Solution Consultant and the creator of SimplemindedBot, where technology, AI, and Agile methodologies meet." keywords = ["Scot Campbell", "SimplemindedBot", "Solution Consultant", "AI in business", "Agile methodologies", "project management", "data-driven insights", "generative AI", "Zola static site generator", "blog about AI", "technology blog", "Agile best practices"] author = "Scot Campbell" path = "about" categories = ["About", "Technology", "AI", "Agile"]